In hindsight our trip members were very grateful that Crotch Lake was last in line when lake names were being handed out.

 As soon as we turned the first corner, we realized how big this lake was.
 Dotted on the horizon, one could pick out a number of Islands, and this was just the south Crotch.
 Our green "viking" canoe paddlers were a bit unsure initially -- and the winds had picked up, so we hugged the south shoreline and paddled in the shadows of what otherwise was a glorious sunny evening.

 Boat traffic all of a sudden became insignificant, as the large lake dwarfed any boats and most of their noise.
 No cottages or houses whatsoever except for two close to the launch point.
 Lots of granite shoreline, this is part of North Frontenac country, defined by the Canadian Shield.
 It was beautiful.
 Still unsure about where to camp, we pressed on along the south shoreline, eyeing the far shore in the distance.
-You'll see in the GPS preview, my kayak darting across to the first set of Islands, looking for a vacant camping spot, then dashing back to chat with our "viking" occupants.
+You'll see in the GPS preview, my kayak darting across to the first set of Islands, looking for a vacant camping spot, then dashing back to chat with our "viking" paddlers.
 There are in fact 77 "official" camp spots on this lake, some of them so idyllic it's hard to put in words.
-Soft granite landings rounded by thousands of years of weather, hundreds of peninsulas and points giving campers almost 360 degree views.
+Soft granite landings rounded by thousands of years of weather, hundreds of peninsulas and points giving campers circling views.

 But none of these places would be for us - the Crotch was at capacity even if you couldn't tell.
 I paddled back to our canoe crawling along the far shoreline, curious if they could take the waves whipped up by the afternoon winds.
 "Try it I said, if it gets too rough you can turn back".
 I pressed on to cross the Crotch yet again to dart in and out of the Islands looking for our resting spot.
 I found none, the sign we saw on one Island resolved to be a "no camping" sign.
 Many of the smaller Islands are do not allow camping, and rightly so, they simply don't have the size to deal with grey water or human waste.

-Finally, as I turned to see the "Viking" willingly carrying it's passengers across the lake like an undersized dog that wants to play, I realized the winds had died down.
+Finally, as I turned to see the "Viking" bravely carrying it's passengers across the lake like an undersized dog that wants to play, I realized the winds had died down.
 Some higher power had opened the door to the next leg of our journey.
 Even though it was now 7:30 p.m., we felt relaxed by the scenery.
 The lake seemed to tell us not to worry, that it had something in mind that it was about to reveal.

 The limitless twisting shoreline and rock outcrops around us made it feel as if we had the lake to ourselves.
 In reality, there were families tucked away not more than a kilometer out of view.